NOTE: This Code was approved in April of 2019.

 Section 9: Corporate Researchers

-Corporate researchers play multiple roles in the industry and profession.
-Depending on the specific situation, they may be clients, researchers, or both.
+Corporate researchers play multiple roles in the industry and profession; they may be clients, researchers, or both.
 Corporate researchers must always comply with all applicable requirements of this Code.

 Section 10: Subcontracting